GabubuAvailable/WADs-by-Gabubu/README.md

 In this repository, I will upload forwarders for The Homebrew Channel apps made by me. :)

+Hope these are helpful to whatever you need!

 # !READ THIS CAREFULLY!
-If you want to install a forwarder for your Wii, make sure that you have a brick protection first (BootMii as boot2 and Priiloader).
+⚠️ If you want to install a forwarder for your Wii, make sure that you have a brick protection first (BootMii as boot2 and Priiloader).

-Those forwarder WAD's will be tested on Dolphin (emuNAND) and on an real Wii before uploading them.
-Just to ensure that the console will not brick.
+⚠️ Those forwarder WAD's will be tested on Dolphin (emuNAND) and on an real Wii before uploading them.
+But there is always a small chance that the WADs may corrupt the system!

-And if you paid for those WADs, you just got scammed.
+⚠️ And if you paid for those WADs, you just got scammed.
 Those forwarders are free and anybody can use it.

 # YouTube
 Here: https://youtube.com/channel/UCmTUqZ62B-KrDhbzTuRdfAw